waku-org/pm/requirements/status.md

 ### Functionality

-1. Ability to create Identity
+1. Ability to create multiple Identities/Accounts
+1. Ability to sign-in with single chosen Identity.
+1. Ability to view recieved messages by conversation.
+1. Newly created inbound conversations are displayed.
-1. Create new conversations from introductions
+1. New Oubtound conversations can be created.
-1. View existing Conversations

-1. Ability to send messages to a Conversation
+1. Ability to send messages to an existing Conversation.
-1. Ability to receive messages automatically in the background
+1. Ability to receive messages automatically in the background.
 1. Notifications are posted when receiving new messages.
 1. Encoding/encryption errors are logged and retrievable.
-1. Missing messages are displayed to user.
+1. Missing messages in a conversation are visible to the user.

 ### Usability